 I would honestly recommend against scanning with a mobile device.
 Yeah, they’re capable of doing lots of things, but 9 out of 10 times, the app that you’re using will only be capable of saving your image as an optimized JPEG with the resolution of 72 dpi.
 Your mileage may vary depending upon what device you own and which app you use.

-Also I (as of writing, Dec 2019) currently don’t use smart devices such as iPhones, iPads, etc for my art outside of taking photos.
+Also I (as of writing, Dec 2019) currently don’t use smart devices such as iPhones, iPads, etc for digitizing my lineart outside of taking photos for social media.
 I haven’t completely fooled myself into thinking that my humble iPhone XR is on par with the most advanced SLR digital camera, but it’s good enough to serve my needs.

 Going From Photo to Lineart